ibm-cloud-docs/containers/cs_tutorials.md

 {: toc-services="containers, tone-analyzer"}
 {: toc-completion-time="60m"}

+Create a Kubernetes cluster on managed {{site.data.keyword.containerlong_notm}} with Classic infrastructure worker nodes that run an Ubuntu operating system.
+{: shortdesc}

 With this tutorial, you can deploy and manage a Kubernetes cluster in {{site.data.keyword.containerlong}}.
 Follow along with a fictional public relations firm to learn how to automate the deployment, operation, scaling, and monitoring of containerized apps in a cluster that integrate with other cloud services such as {{site.data.keyword.ibmwatson}}.
-{: shortdesc}

 ## Objectives
 {: #tutorials_objectives}